-Back in January, we reported on a story about ketamine’s potential to help fight depression.
-Now, a new study has revealed exactly how the drug’s antidepressant effects work.
+We have previously reported on a story about ketamine’s potential to help fight depression.
+Now, we’d like to preset you to some study findings that reveal exactly how the drug’s antidepressant effects work.

 One of the advantages of ketamine as an antidepressant is the fact that its effects kick in within hours after administration.
 By contrast, common antidepressants can take several weeks to work.
 With that said, ketamine can only be administered for a limited amount of time because of its many side effects, which include blurred vision, nausea, insomnia, and addiction.

 The study from Northwestern Medicine reveals exactly why ketamine is so quick-acting.
 The findings provide new insight into how the drug may be adapted as a rapid antidepressant minus the side effects.

 The study in mice showed that ketamine is so fast-acting because it increases the activity of a very small number of newborn neurons, which are created as part of a process called neurogenesis.
 While neurogenesis is most crucial during an embryo’s developmental stage, it continues in some parts of the brain throughout the rest of its life as well.

 These new neurons typically come about at a very slow pace.
 There is evidence that generally increasing the number of neurons leads to changes in behavior.
 In fact, some antidepressants work by increasing the rate at which new neurons are created.
 This, however, takes up to a few weeks to happen.

 Conversely, ketamine leads to behavioral changes simply by ramping up the activity of the existing neurons.
 This process can happen almost immediately after the cells are activated by ketamine.